Lee County, Florida

-Lee County is located in southwestern Florida on the Gulf Coast.
-As of the 2020 census, the population was 760,822.
-The county seat is Fort Myers (with a population of 86,395 as of the 2020 census), and the largest city is Cape Coral with an estimated 2020 population of 194,016.
-The county comprises the Cape Coral–Fort Myers, FL Metropolitan Statistical Area.
+Lee County is located in southwestern Florida, United States, on the Gulf Coast.
+As of the 2020 census, its population was 760,822.
+In 2022, the population was 822,453, making it the eighth-most populous county in the state.
+The county seat is Fort Myers, with a population of 86,395 as of the 2020 census, and the largest city is Cape Coral, with an estimated 2020 population of 194,016.

+The county comprises the Cape Coral–Fort Myers Metropolitan Statistical Area (MSA), which, along with the Naples-Marco Island (Collier County) MSA and the Clewiston (Hendry County, Glades County) Micropolitan Statistical Area (μSA), is included in the Cape Coral-Fort Myers-Naples Combined Statistical Area (CSA).

 Lee County was established in 1887 from Monroe County.
 Fort Myers is the county seat and a center of tourism in Southwest Florida.
 It is about 120 mi south of Tampa at the meeting point of the Gulf of Mexico and the Caloosahatchee River.
-Lee County is the home for spring training of the Boston Red Sox and Minnesota Twins Major League Baseball teams.
+Lee County is the home for spring training of the Boston Red Sox and the Minnesota Twins Major League Baseball teams.

 History

-Protohistory and European contact (500-1799)
+Protohistory and European contact (500–1799)

-The area that is now Lee County has several archaeological sites that show evidence of habitation by peoples belonging to the Caloosahatchee culture (500 AD to 1750 AD).
+The area that is now Lee County has several archaeological sites that show evidence of habitation by peoples belonging to the Caloosahatchee culture (500 to 1750 AD).
 By the time of European contact, the area was more specifically occupied by the Calusa.
-After European contact, fishermen from Cuba and other Spanish colonies set up fishing camps, known as "ranchos", on the southern portion of the Gulf Coast of Florida.
-These ranchos extended from Charlotte Harbor (estuary) down to San Carlos Bay and the mouth of the Caloosahatchee.
-These ranchos, likely established in the latter parts of the 1600's, were precursors to the larger European settlements that would be established in the following centuries.
-As the 18th century came to an end, the Calusa who had once inhabited the area were replaced with the Seminole.
+After European contact, fishermen from Cuba and other Spanish colonies set up fishing camps, known as ranchos in Spanish, on the southern portion of the Gulf Coast of Florida.
+These ranchos extended from Charlotte Harbor south to San Carlos Bay and the mouth of the Caloosahatchee.
+Likely established in the latter part of the 1600s, they were precursors to the larger European settlements that would be established in the following centuries.
+As the 18th century came to an end, the Calusa who had once inhabited the area were replaced with the Seminole (see also the Spanish Indians).
 In particular, in 1799, an Indian agent noted the existence of a Seminole town on the "Cull-oo-saw-hat-che" or Caloosahatchee River.